sonic-net/SONiC/doc/pac/Port Access Control.md

 ### 2.2.3 RADIUS
 ***Authentication***

-PAC (Authenticator) uses external RADIUS servers for client authentication.
+PAC (Authenticator) uses an external RADIUS server for client authentication.
 It determines the authorization status of the clients based on RADIUS Access-Accept or Access-Reject frames as per the RADIUS RFC 2865.

-PAC as a PAE Authenticator is essentially a passthrough for client Authentication.
+PAC as a PAE Authenticator for 802.1x is essentially a passthrough for client Authentication exchange messages.
 Hence different EAP authentication methods like EAP-MD5, EAP-PEAP, EAP-TLS, etc. are supported.
-These are essentially the Supplicant and RADIUS server functionalities.
+These are essentially the 802.1x Supplicant and RADIUS server functionalities.

+PAC as a PAE Authenticator for MAB mimics the Supplicant role for MAB clients.
+Authentication methods EAP-MD5, EAP-PAP and EAP-CHAP are supported.

 ***Authorization***

 Once a client is authenticated, authorization parameters from RADIUS can be sent for the client.
-The Authenticator switch process these RADIUS attributes to apply to the client session.
+The Authenticator switch processes these RADIUS attributes to apply to the client session.
 Following attributes are supported.

 - *VLAN Id*: This is the VLAN ID sent by a RADIUS server for the authenticated client.
 This VLAN should be a pre-created VLAN on the switch.
 - *Session Timeout*: This is the timeout attribute of the authenticated client session.